aldopando/BellabeatCaseStudy/README.md

 - ***We can observe since week 2 to week 5 (a month) there is a consistent increase on participants who were achieving their MET-minutes/week recommendation.
 This means that each week more users were increasing their weekly physical activity.
 However, after week 5 we can observe a consistent drop in users who were tracking their data***.
 - ***During the week 9, there was a drastic drop in users who were achieveing their MET-minutes/week recommendation.
 Nevertheless, we are only counting 6 days in this week.
 It doesn't represent a full week, therefore we cannot draw conclusions from this week***.

+---

+**To fairly draw insights from the data, we need to only take into account the days when the participants were using their devices**.

+---

+## Inactivity weekdays.

+We are going to figure out what days there were more inactivity levels (when participants didn't use their wearables).

+Query.

+	WITH inactivity_days AS (

+	  SELECT
+	    Id,
+	    activityDate,
+	    FORMAT_DATE('%A', activityDate) AS weekday

+	  FROM `analysisbellabeat246.analysis.dailyActivity`

+	  WHERE totalSteps = 0 AND totalIntensity = 0 AND MET_minutes = 0

+	  ORDER BY Id, activityDate
+	)

+	SELECT
+	  weekday,
+	  COUNT(Id) AS inactive_users

+	FROM inactivity_days

+	GROUP BY weekday
+	ORDER BY inactive_users

 ### Physical Activity by Week